-Based on the data from the most recent CA School Dashboard (released in 2019), HLCS has no state indicators in the "red" or "orange" performance categories, nor does it have any local indicators for which it received a "Not Met" or "Not Met for Two or More Years".
-While our state and local indicators do not show any significant areas of need, the staff, students, and parents have indicated growth areas where the school can continue to improve.
+Despite these needs, our other state and local indicators (none identified in the "Not Met" or "Not Met for Two or More Years") do not show any significant areas of need, the staff, students, and parents have indicated growth areas where the school can continue to improve.
 These include researching grant money and other additional monies that can be used to supplement funding, continuing to find effective, qualified staff as needs arise, and continuing to increase programs available to students.
 This last part is challenging due to our remote location and limited staffing capability, but we strive to find creative ways to offer a more comprehensive school experience for all students.

-LCAP Highlights
+CAP Highlights